 Meet the judges

 The Batsford Prize is judged by industry professionals with decades of experience within the creative industries between them.
-The judges for the 2019 award are Vaughan Grylls, Cas Holmes, Frances Moffatt, Sara Mulvanny, Emily Haworth-Both, Neil Dunnicliffe and Tina Persaud.
+The judges for the 2019 award were Vaughan Grylls, Cas Holmes, Frances Moffatt, Sara Mulvanny, Emily Haworth-Both, Neil Dunnicliffe and Tina Persaud.

 Vaughan Grylls is a photographer, author and artist.
 His photography has been shown in the Photographers’ Gallery, Whitechapel Art Gallery and the Arnolfini.
 From 1996 to 2005 he was Chief Executive of the Kent Institute of Art and Design.
 In 2005 he founded the University for the Creative Arts at Canterbury, Epsom, Farnham and Rochester.